The legal stuff every Virtual Assistant needs to know

 Virtual Assistants need legal contracts so they don’t get sued or screwed.
 Clients expect you to have them and they’re there to give both you and your client peace of mind if it all goes south.
 It may start out all rainbows and fairies but client relationships can sour – and you do not want to find yourself naked and shivering without a contract!

-During a trip to Gran Canaria, I met a Swedish woman called Janet Alexandersson at a co-working event.
+During a trip to Gran Canaria, I met a Swedish woman called Janet Alexandersson at a coworking event.

 When I discovered that Janet was a freelance lawyer who specialises in international contracts, I asked if she could work with me and some experienced VAs from my trainee group to create legal contracts and policies that were 100% tailored to the needs of Virtual Assistants.

-Janet agreed and we started collaborating on creating tailored contracts that focused on protecting the VA and encompassing the many ways in which Virtual Assistants work with their clients.
+Janet agreed, and we started collaborating on creating tailored contracts that focused on protecting the VA and encompassing the many ways in which Virtual Assistants work with their clients.

 1. Freelancer Agreement and T&Cs

-In addition to the contract and your T&Cs, this four-doc bundle also includes a contract negotiation guide, a contract termination template, and IR35 guidelines for UK VAs who are Limited Companies.
+In addition to the contract and your T&Cs, this four-doc bundle also includes a complimentary contract negotiation guide, a contract termination template, and IR35 guidelines for UK VAs who are Limited Companies.

 2. Website Policies